-When you slow down your motorcycle by using the brakes, rolling off the throttle or engine braking, the weight shifts forward putting more weight on the front suspension than on the rear suspension.
-When you ride through a curve/turn, you should have equal weight on the front and rear suspension to maximize traction which is crucial on a motorcycle since you only have two tires holding you up vs. the four you have in your car.
+When you slow down your motorcycle by using the brakes, or rolling off the throttle, or by engine braking, the weight shifts forward putting more weight on the front suspension than on the rear suspension.
+When you ride through a curve/turn, you should have equal weight on the front and rear suspension to maximize traction, which is crucial on a motorcycle since you only have two tires holding you up vs. the four you have in your car.
 You can accomplish this law of physics by trail braking.
-Trail braking is basically using the throttle and brake(s) simultaneously to slow down and while entering a curve/turn.

-When you take the Trail Braking Course (TBC) with us, you will learn the theory and concepts of trail braking, the best way to trail brake, and practice trail braking on your own motorcycle on our practice riding range.
+When you take the Trail Braking Course (TBC) with us, you will learn the theory and concepts of trail braking, the best way to trail brake, and practice trail braking on your own 2-wheel motorcycle on our practice riding range.
 No need to take a track course to learn this technique.
-(Trail braking is not just for sportbikes.
+(Trail braking is not just for sport bikes.
 It can and should be used with any type of motorcycle.
 It is the proper way to turn on a motorcycle).

 Sounds contradictory, doesn't it?
 Motorcycle riders, in general, only lean their motorcycle up to 30% of it's capability.
 Why only 30%?
 Fear of leaning which is the fear of falling.
 You can actually negotiate your curves/turns better by leaning your motorcycle beyond 30%.
 You can actually lean your motorcycle more by leaning less.
 It's called the "Kiss the Mirror" technique.
 When you take the TBC with us, you will learn the theory and concept of "Kissing the Mirror" and practice it along with trail braking on your own motorcycle on our practice riding range.

-The TBC is an all riding 3-4 hour course (no classroom sessions are involved) that covers the concepts of trail braking, "Kissing the Mirror" and Delayed Apex, and lets you practice these techniques on your own motorcycle in our large, enclosed parking lot with 11 other students taking the course.
+Module 2 - the practice riding exercises.
+For 3-4 hours, we explain the concepts of trail braking, "Kissing the Mirror" and Delayed Apex and you practice these techniques on your own 2-wheel motorcycle in a large, enclosed parking lot with other students taking the course.
 You get hands-on training with two certified motorcycle safety instructors.
 The class is held rain or shine unless the conditions adversely affect traction.
 The maximum number of students permitted in each class is 12.

-Taking the Basic eCourse is a pre-requisite for taking the TBC.
-If you have an issue with the eCourse, please contact the Motorcycle Safety Foundation at firstname.lastname@example.org or call (949) 727.3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
-Tell them your name and username/e-mail that you use to log into the eCourse.
+As stated above, taking the MSF eCourse is a pre-requisite for taking the TBC.
+If you have an issue with the eCourse, email the Motorcycle Safety Foundation at firstname.lastname@example.org or call them at (949) 727.3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
+Tell them your name and the username/e-mail that you are using to log in to the eCourse.

 You will not be allowed to ride the practice riding exercises unless you have all the items listed above.
 (If you do not have all the items listed above for the practice riding exercises, you will be dismissed from the class and receive a partial refund.
 You will have to pay the full price of the course to attend another class).

 No passengers are allowed to ride the TBC exercises with you.

 The price for the TBC is only $110.
-There is a 10% discount for graduates of the BRC1 or the MSF BRC2 LW with The Riding Academy of NJ.
-You must show your RANJ MSF BRC1 or RANJ MSF BRC2 LW Completion Card the day of the class to get the discount.
-The discount will be refunded on your credit card after completing the course.
+There is a 10% rebate if you took the MSF BRC1 or the MSF BRC2 LW with The Riding Academy of NJ.
+You must show your RANJ MSF BRC1 or RANJ MSF BRC2 LW Completion Card the day of the class to get the rebate.
+The rebate will be refunded on your credit card after completing the course.
 Rebates can only be made through your original payment method.

 If a TBC class is not posted on our website, go to the Course Schedule page of our website and follow us on Eventbrite (our registration platform) for email notifications when we post them.
-You can also sign-up for our newsletter on the Home Page of this website, "Like" our Facebook page and follow us on Instagram to be notified when the next one will be held.
-The TBC is usually offered 3-4 times per year.
+You can also sign-up for our newsletter on the Home Page of this website, "Like" our Facebook page and/or follow us on Instagram.
+The BRC2 is usually offered 3-4 times per year.

-Because of our reputation, there is a very high demand for our classes, our classes sell out very quickly.
+Because of our reputation, there is a very high demand for our classes.
+Our classes sell out very quickly.
 We sell out our classes before any other motorcycle school in the State.
 If a class is sold out, you can get on the Waiting List for that class.
-Just go through the process of signing up for the class, even though it is sold out.
+Just go through the process of registering for the class, even though it is sold out.
 It will tell you there are no seats left and ask you if you want to join the Waitlist.
 Join the Waitlist.
 You will get a confirmation email from Eventbrite (our registration platform) that you are on the Waitlist.
-If we get a cancellation for that class, an email is automatically sent to the first person on the Waitlist.
+If we get a cancellation for that class, an email is automatically sent from Eventbrite to the first person on the Waitlist.
 That person has one day to register for the class.
-If the person doesn't register for the class after one day, another email is automatically sent to the next person on the Waitlist.
+If the person doesn't register for the class after one day, another email is automatically sent from Eventbrite to the next person on the Waitlist.
 There is no Waitlist for future classes.
 There are only Waitlists for Sold Out classes posted on the Course Schedule page of our website.

 If you want to order a Gift Certificate for the TBC for someone, click here.